 Home Materials: Two books—Razupazu Toto and Down Our Street, digital access to all the music used in class—collection of multicultural and jazzy music heard in class, Family Activity Book, and a pair of resonator bars as the featured instrument.

 Hello Weather!
 Let’s Play Together!—sunshine, rain, snow, thunderstorms, and more in this imaginative and delightful weather-related musical adventure.
 Preschoolers create storm sounds with a drum to “Wild Storms,” jump in pretend puddles to “Mud Puddle Jump,” throw pretend snow-balls to “Snowballs,” and sing along to “Colors of the Rainbow.”
 They’ll be surrounded in a creative musical environment that integrates music, pretend play, story telling, movement, and more.

-Home Materials: Two books—Michael Finnigan and Hurry Home, Little Kittens, Hello Weather Play Set, Two Home CDs, Family Activity Book, and Instruments—ankle bells and rain shaker with scraper.
+Home Materials: Two books—Michael Finnigan and Hurry Home, Little Kittens, digital access to all the music used in class, Family Activity Book, and Instruments—ankle bells and rain shaker with scraper.